Dr. Leonard Gougeon

 M.A., Ph.D., University of Massachusetts at Amherst

 Len Gougeon, Distinguished Professor of American Literature, is the author of Virtue's Hero: Emerson, Antislavery, and Reform, Emerson & Eros: The Making of a Cultural Hero, and Emerson's Truth, Emerson's Wisdom: Transcendental Advice for Everyday Life.
 He is the coeditor (with Joel Myerson) of Emerson's Antislavery Writings.
 In 2008 he received the Emerson Society's Distinguished Achievement Award.
 He has published numerous scholarly articles on major figures of the American antebellum period in such journals as The New England Quarterly, American Literature, Walkt Whitman Quarterly Review, Studies in the American Renaissance, Modern Language Studies and others.
 His essays appear in a number of collections including The Oxford Handbook to Transcendentalism, Emerson Bicentennial Essays, The Cambridge Companion to Henry David Thoreau, Thoreau at 200: Essays and Reassessments, A Political Companion to Ralph Waldo Emerson, Emerson in Context, Teaching Emerson, and others.
 He is a past-President of the Ralph Waldo Emerson Society.
 Currently, he is working on a study of the cultural conflict that erupted between New England and Old England as a result of the Civil War.

-Dr. Gougeon teaches the following courses:
+Dr. Gougeon taught the following courses:

 3 cr.
 (CL)

 An exploration of the nature of prose fiction, its elements and techniques.
 The emphasis is critical rather than historical.
 The range of works and the specific selections may vary with the individual instructor.